 The topology of the network you're mounting your attack against is shown below.
-For this assignment, we will act as if the attacker has infected a router between the victim and the victim's DNS resolver and can thus sniff packets to the resolver and prevent packets from being forwarded from the resolver to external clients.
+For this assignment, we will act as if the attacker, victim, and DNS resolver are all connected to each other.
+This situation can happen if the each computer is connected to the same unencrypted wifi network.
+This allows the attacker to sniff packets between the victim and DNS resolver as well as packets between the client public internet.
+This also allows the attacker to spoof packets.